 The follow-up care will also require systematic lymphatic drainage massage within the first 2 weeks.

-One of the major benefits of vaser lipo compared to traditional lipo methods, is the minimal amount of damage to surrounding tissues.
+One of the major benefits of vaser lipo compared to traditional lipo methods, is the minimal amount of damage to surrounding blood vessels and surrounding tissues.
 Vaser lipo uses a smaller incision and soundwaves to liquefy the fat before it is removed from the body.
-Liquefying the fat has the potential to increase the accuracy of the procedure and make the fat easier to remove.
+Liquefying the fat has the potential to increase the accuracy of the cosmetic procedure and make the fat easier to remove.
 In addition to that, it could also minimise the damage inflicted upon surrounding tissues.

-Fat cells removed during a vaser lipo are specifically targeted which allows the surgeon to provide the patient with a smoother and a more sculpted end result.
+Stubborn localised fat cells removed during vaser liposuction in London are specifically targeted which allows the surgeon to provide the patient with a smoother and a more sculpted end result.
 During the procedure, the surgeon is able to highlight and define certain muscles, which give the patient a more noticeable result.
 The procedure can also tighten the skin and target cellulite, since a combination of ultrasound and laser techniques can be implemented during the procedure.

 While vaser techniques have benefits over older procedures, it does come with some risks.
 These risks include unsatisfactory results from the procedure and risks to your health.
 It is important to consider these and weigh them up against the benefits you expect, when making a decision about whether or not vaser is right for you.